Dispersion (optics): Higher-order dispersion over broad bandwidths

 When a broad range of frequencies (a broad bandwidth) is present in a single wavepacket, such as in an ultrashort pulse or a chirped pulse or other forms of spread spectrum transmission, it may not be accurate to approximate the dispersion by a constant over the entire bandwidth, and more complex calculations are required to compute effects such as pulse spreading.

 In particular, the dispersion parameter D defined above is obtained from only one derivative of the group velocity.
 Higher derivatives are known as higher-order dispersion.
 These terms are simply a Taylor series expansion of the dispersion relation β(ω) of the medium or waveguide around some particular frequency.
 Their effects can be computed via numerical evaluation of Fourier transforms of the waveform, via integration of higher-order slowly varying envelope approximations, by a split-step method (which can use the exact dispersion relation rather than a Taylor series), or by direct simulation of the full Maxwell's equations rather than an approximate envelope equation.

-Generalized formulation of the high orders of dispersion – Lah-Laguerre optics

-The description of the chromatic dispersion in a perturbative manner through Taylor coefficients is advantageous for optimization problems where the dispersion from several different systems needs to be balanced.
-For example, in chirp pulse laser amplifiers, the pulses are first stretched in time by a stretcher to avoid optical damage.
-Then in the amplification process, the pulses accumulate inevitably linear and nonlinear phase passing through materials.
-And lastly, the pulses are compressed in various types of compressors.
-To cancel any residual higher orders in the accumulated phase, usually individual orders are measured and balanced.
-However, for uniform systems, such perturbative description is often not needed (i.e., propagation in waveguides).

-The dispersion orders have been generalized in a computationally friendly manner, in the form of Lah-Laguerre type transforms.

-The dispersion orders are defined by the Taylor expansion of the phase or the wavevector.